0x20/hackerspace-blueprint/order/decision.md

 ##### week 2:
 the point is discussed again but now a rough consensus of %80 is applied to reach a decision (https://en.wikipedia.org/wiki/Rough_consensus).
 If the small minority of last week was not able to convince enough fellow members the decision will be passed with rough consensus of %80.
 When their viewpoint make enough sense to fellow members, critical mass must be found to reach a new compromise.
 All members joining the discussion must strive to reach the rough consensus, to build the compromise.
 Not doing so is not being excellent.
 ##### week 3:
-when all has failed, or the problem is to controversial, but a decision is still required the below point system will be used to reach a decision.
+when all has failed, or the problem is too controversial, but a decision is still required the below point system will be used to reach a decision.

 ### Point system